 I promise, this Carne Asada recipe is going to taste even BETTER than your favorite Mexican restaurant.
-I’m sharing a mojo marinade and all my secrets to getting the most tender, juicy, flavorful Carne Asada tacos you’ve ever had!
+I’m sharing a mojo marinade and all my secrets for getting the most tender, juicy, flavorful Carne Asada tacos you’ve ever had!
 Originally posted May 13, 2021.

 We went to a Little League baseball game last weekend, and a foul ball came in our direction.
 It got launched into the massive fir tree we were sitting next to.
 I put my arms up over my head because I figured it would Plinko down somewhere random.
 And indeed it did, thunking on the ground hard, literally 6 inches from my baby’s head.
 Followed by a massive gasp from the entire crowd.
 Gah!

 You know how they are always telling you on airplanes that if there is an emergency, you should put on your own oxygen mask before you do the kids?
 Well the same does not apply here.
 If there is a foul ball at a game, get yourself over to your baby as fast as your booty moves, because if your baby DOES get hit, then you will be labeled Worst Little League Mom.
 This is an even lower rank than Get-In-The-Umpire’s-Face-Mom, who normally holds the most-hated spot.
 (I mean, right?)

 Although I’m really just conjecturing here, because we are not even a real Little League family.
 We just come for the food.
 There is nothing tastier than overpriced pretzels and snow cones as a post-foul-ball-scare snack.

 Well it is almost summertime and that means GRILLING TIME.
 Who’s with me?
 The last thing I want on a one hundred and something something day (those something-somethings are expletives, btw) is to turn on my oven and make my entire house feel like a furnace.
 Grill erryday from June to August, please.